 Late in the day it was moved to the left, and on the morning of the 18th, took position on the left of Branch’s Brigade, where it remained until it was withdrawn to recross the Potomac.

 Lieutenant Colonel Armfield was badly wounded, having just returned from his previous wound.
+Captain John Ashford took command of the regiment as senior officer.

 The regiment lost 14 men wounded.